intuited/legendlore/readme.md

 Currently, only the spells and monsters aspects of the database are properly handled.

+Note that some documentation in this README file may be out-of-date and inaccurate.

 ### Vim usage

 In addition to the primary function of `legendlore`—providing information in a REPL session, detailed below—it is also possible to access some functionality via the [`vim-legendlore`][2] pack.
 See that pack's README for details.